 Rev. Kris Bowen joined the Chaplaincy staff in 2011.
 Her primary assignment is with the Oncology program.
 She also has a concentration in offering support to staff as they navigate the complex work of providing care to patients, families and loved ones.
 Kris spent 17 years working as a speech-language pathologist in neurorehabilitation.
 Her years of work in the medical setting inspired her to pursue a career in chaplaincy.
 Kris holds a Bachelor of Science degree from the University of New Hampshire, a Master of Science degree from Syracuse University, and a Master of Divinity degree from Andover Newton Theological School.
 She completed her chaplaincy residency at Brigham and Women’s Hospital in Boston.
 She is ordained in the United Church of Christ and is dedicated to being an interfaith chaplain, working with patients and families from many different faith traditions, spiritualties, and life journeys.
 Kris is board-certified by the Association of Professional Chaplains.

 Rev. Frank Mächt, Director of Chaplaincy, joined DHMC in 2011.
 He is an ordained pastor in the Evangelical Lutheran Church in America and an ACPE-certified Clinical Pastoral Education Supervisor.
-He studied theology at the universities of Frankfurt and Münster before graduating with an M.Div. and M.A. from Pacific School of Religion in Berkeley, CA. Subsequently he pursued clinical training at Stanford University, Presbyterian Hospital in Albuquerque, NM, and at Emory University in Atlanta, GA, where he was specialized in workplace chaplaincy.
+He studied theology at the universities of Frankfurt and Münster before graduating with an MDiv and MA from Pacific School of Religion in Berkeley, California.
+Subsequently he pursued clinical training at Stanford University, Presbyterian Hospital in Albuquerque, New Mexico, and at Emory University in Atlanta, Georgia, where he was specialized in workplace chaplaincy.
 Frank especially enjoys cross-cultural learning and ministry.
-He served as pastor of a multi-cultural congregation in Nome, AK and in the spiritual care department of a faith-based hospital in Anchorage, before joining DHMC.
+He served as pastor of a multi-cultural congregation in Nome, Alaska, and in the spiritual care department of a faith-based hospital in Anchorage, before joining DHMC.

-Rev. Shelly Moses, M.A., BCC, is a Board Certified Chaplain with the Association of Professional Chaplains.
-Shelly joined the chaplaincy department as a relief chaplain in 2017 and full-time in October 2019 after having spent two years as the Spiritual Care Coordinator at Kendal at Hanover in Hanover, NH, a continuum of care retirement community.
-Shelly’s primary D-H clinical area is Medical Specialties and ICU’s.
+Rev. Shelly Moses, MA, BCC, is a Board Certified Chaplain with the Association of Professional Chaplains.
+Shelly joined the chaplaincy department as a relief chaplain in 2017 and full-time in October 2019 after having spent two years as the Spiritual Care Coordinator at Kendal at Hanover in Hanover, New Hampshire, a continuum of care retirement community.
+Shelly’s primary clinical area is Medical Specialties and ICU’s.
 Shelly earned her Master of Pastoral Studies at Andover Newton Theological School and is an ordained clergy in the United Church of Christ.
-She received her chaplaincy training at both DHMC and at Havenwood Heritage Heights, a Concord, NH retirement community.
+She received her chaplaincy training at both DHMC and at Havenwood Heritage Heights, a Concord, New Hampshire, retirement community.
 Shelly has raised her family in the Upper Valley and she was honored as Lebanon Citizen of the Year in 2012.

 Rev. Skye Murray joined the chaplaincy and CHaD teams in 2016 after nine years as a pediatric chaplain at Norton Healthcare in Louisville, Kentucky.
 There she served for six years as the Pediatric Intensive Care Chaplain at Kosair Children’s Hospital, and subsequently served as the Neonatal Intensive Care Chaplain and Labor and Delivery Chaplain at Norton Women’s and Kosair Children’s Hospital-St Matthews.
 She received her Masters of Divinity degree from Fuller Theological Seminary in Pasadena, California, and completed her chaplaincy residency at Kettering Memorial Hospital in Kettering, Ohio.
 She is an ordained clergy with the Presbyterian Church (USA) and is a Board Certified Chaplain with the Association for Professional Chaplains.
 Her professional interests include the spirituality of young children, compassion resiliency in healthcare workers, and perinatal and pediatric palliative care.